nataliiazab/nataliiazab/README.md

 ## About Me

-**I am a Junior Full Stack Developer with five years of international experience in project management.**
+**I am a Full Stack Developer with five years of international experience in project management.**
 <p>My passion for programming was sparked when I led four cyber security projects funded by the US Department of State.
 I was inspired by the transformative power of code, which led me to pursue a 12-month full stack development course at CodeYourFuture to develop technical skills.
 I am now eager to apply my expertise to develop innovative technology solutions.</p>

 <p>I enjoy working collaboratively and am seeking a tech company where I can continuously learn, grow, and contribute to meaningful projects.</p>